Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 * Window index size W

-#### FportUpShort - 1 byte header
+#### FPortUpShort - 1 byte header
-In that case RuleId size is 0, the rule is the Fport=FportUpShort and only fragmented payload can be transported.
+In that case RuleId size is 0, the rule is the FPort=FPortUpShort and only fragmented payload can be transported.
 In order to minimise ACK, windows size is set to 0.